billra/vspool/readme.md

 ## Tests

-Diagram of test cases in test.txt.
+Diagram of the first few test cases in test.txt.
 Values in the test are in agreement with 'Analyze, Length' measurements in the Rhino.

 ![testsdiagram](tests.PNG "Tests Diagram")